cerniello/Human-Instance-Segmentation/README.md

     2b.
 Perform the istance segmentation for the whole lenght of the person's frames.

-Our algorithm is suitable for the following video sequences datasets (with related annotations):
+Our work is suitable for the following video sequences datasets:

+    - UCY
--
+    - ETH

 ## Setup environment